Lie algebra deformations in characteristic 2: What Kaplansky algebras are isomorphic to. Nonlinear superizations

-The Lie algebras $\text{Kap}_{2}(2m)$ give us the first examples of how to introduce $\Zee/2$-grading \emph{non-linearly}, even in the two non-equivalent ways.
+The Lie algebras $\text{Kap}_{2}(2m)$ give the first (and probably unique) examples of how to introduce a $\Zee/2$-grading \textit{nonlinearly}, and there are even two nonequivalent ways to do this.

-Under any superization --- be it linear or not --- the even part of the superized subalgebra is a subalgebra of the initial algebra.
-So there is nothing extraordinary in the fact that the even part of the superization of $\text{Kap}_{2}(2m)\oplus V^*$ is $\text{Kap}_{4,A}(2m)\oplus V^*$.
-The whole $\text{Kap}_{2}(2m)$ can not enter the even part of the superization, since otherwise the odd part would be zero.
+Under any superization (linear or not), the even part of the superized Lie algebra is a Lie subalgebra of the initial Lie algebra.
+Hence, there is nothing extraordinary in the fact that the even part of the superized $\text{Kap}_{2}(2m)\oplus V^*$ is $\text{Kap}_{4,a}(2m)\oplus V^*$.

-\sssec{Simple Lie superalgebras $\text{KapS}_{2,A}(2m)$, $\text{KapLS}_{2}(2m)$ and $\text{KapS}_{4,A}(2m; \eps)$ constructed from Kaplansky algebras $\text{Kap}_{2}(2m)$ and $\text{Kap}_{4,A}(2m)$} For basics on Lie superalgebras in characteristic 2, see \cite{LeP, BGL1}.
-Set (all spaces defined over $\Fee_2$ are considered over $\Kee$ by extension of the ground field): and define the bracket of even elements with any element, and squaring of the odd elements, by means of eqs. \eqref{Kapbracket}, \eqref{2clo} and \eqref{sq2}.

-Same as every known simple Lie algebra has several ``hidden supersymmetries" turning it into a Lie superalgebra when several of its appropriately chosen generators are declared odd (as, for example, in \cite{BGL1}), there are several superizations of Kaplansky algebras $\text{Kap}_{2}(2m)$ and $\text{Kap}_{4,A}(2m)$.

-For Kaplansky algebras $\text{Kap}_{2}(2m)$ and $\text{Kap}_{4,A}(2m)$, there is also another way to introduce superization; let us describe it and isomorphism classes of the Lie superalgebras obtained.
-Observe that the superization \eqref{KapS} is \emph{non-linear} meaning that parity is not a linear function of $u$ since it is equal to $Q(u)+\od$.